kwolfenb/epicodus-project3-beep-boop/README.md

 * _Clone this repository on GitHub_
 * _Open the index.html file in a web browser to view the webpage_
-* _In the webpage, enter numbers into the entry form and click "Submit" to see the results._
+* _In the webpage, enter numbers into the entry form and click "Count" or "Count Backward??" to see the results._
 * _Open index.html and scripts.js files using text editor (such as Atom) to view the code_

 ## Known Bugs